AshfaqNajar/A-Novel-CNN--Enhanced-Detection-and-Mitigation-of-DDoS-Attacks-in-SDN/README.md

 This study presents a novel Convolutional Neural Network (CNN)-based approach, integrated with a block flow rule mechanism, to detect and mitigate DDoS attacks in SDN.

-# The paper is currently undergoing review in the Cluster Computing journal.
-Files will be available upon acceptance.
+# The word is currently undergoing review.
+Files will be available soon.